Readers reviews

 The Role of the Sales Manager

-Targets, team coaching, performance monitoring, quality of selling, and the culture of commercial performance.
+Targets, team coaching, performance monitoring, sales quality and the culture of commercial performance.

 The Role of the Assistant Store Manager